R0ckNRolla/CreateDesktop/README.md

 # CreateDesktop

-Creates a hidden Windows 10 Virtual Desktop.
+Creates a hidden Windows 10 virtual desktop.

 ## Details

-Visual Studio 2017 32/64-bit native concole application written in C++.
-When run creates a hidden virtul Windows 10 desktop and toggles to it.
+Visual Studio 2017 32/64-bit native console application written in C++.
+When run creates a hidden virtual Windows 10 desktop and toggles to it.
 To toggle back, press Ctrl+Alt+E. The virtual desktop remains active but invisible even after the command has terminated.
 Run the command again to get back to it.

 ### Using